neondatabase/website/content/docs/manage/projects.md

 Project actions performed in the Neon Console can also be performed using the Neon API.
 The following examples demonstrate how to create, view, and delete projects using the Neon API.
 For other project-related API methods, refer to the [Neon API reference](https://neon.tech/api-reference/v2/).

 <Admonition type="note">
-The API examples that have a request body may not demonstrate all of the user-configurable attributes that are available to you.
-To view all of the request body attributes for a particular method, refer to method's request body schema in the [Neon API reference](https://neon.tech/api-reference/v2/).
+The API examples that follow may not show all of the user-configurable request body attributes that are available to you.
+To view all of the attributes for a particular method, refer to method's request body schema in the [Neon API reference](https://neon.tech/api-reference/v2/).
 </Admonition>

 The `jq` option specified in each example is an optional third-party tool that formats the `JSON` response, making it easier to read.
 For information about this utility, see [jq](https://stedolan.github.io/jq/).